 Something is in the air, y’all.

 I swear, I’ve gotten more questions than ever regarding starting a blog.
-I’ve gotten them before, but now that I’m a good year into it, I’m getting even more & more.
+I’ve gotten them before when I first started, but now that I’m a good year into it, I’m getting even more & more.

 I totally get it.

-Blogging is such a new industry, where honestly, the best people to learn from ARE other bloggers who have really pioneered the way and paved the road.
-I have been fortunate to follow some for years, as mentioned here, so in a way, it was a live course on how to blog and evolve.
+Blogging is such a new world, where honestly, the best people to learn from ARE other bloggers who have really pioneered the way and paved the road.
+I have been fortunate to follow some for years, so in a way, it was a live course on how to blog and evolve.

 Now, that said, I’m the queen of unsolicited advice.
 It drives everyone nuts… but I guess at the end of the day, it’s why I started a blog.
 And FWIW, I still stand behind the best way to start a blog is to just do it.
 So many people just don’t, so by pulling the trigger, you are already so far ahead.